hausgold/pricehubble/README.md

-The pricehubble gem allows you to decide how to react on errors on a per-request basis. (except the transparent authentication) All request performing methods are shiped in a bang and non-bang variant.
+The pricehubble gem allows you to decide how to react on errors on a per-request basis. (except the transparent authentication) All request performing methods are shipped in a bang and non-bang variant.

 The bang variants (eg. `PriceHubble::ValuationRequest#perform!`, mind the exclamation mark at the end) will raise an child instance of the